 Right click and select “Add drilldown”.
 This creates a new diagram which is the "child diagram" of this activity box.

 When you initially create a new drilldown, any inputs and outputs to the parent activity are copied to the left and right of the screen as appropriate to guide you as to the scope you should be mapping between.
-However, these are guides/reminders only – they do not stay in synch.
+However, these are guides/reminders only – they do not stay in sync.
 Often a high-level input might be a summary, whereas in the child diagram, that one input becomes multiple detailed inputs.

-If you want to delete a drilldown, you right-click on the ‘drilldown’ corner, top-left on the box.
+If you want to delete a drilldown, you can right-click on the ‘drilldown’ corner, top-left on the box.
 Deleted drilldowns will be saved as a map in the "deleted maps" folder.
 You can get to them on the "maps" window under the Process menu option in the Elements Home browser tab.